 What It's Really Like to Go On Dragons' Den

-Early last year, we received an email from someone who claimed to be an assistant producer at BBC Dragons’ Den about potentially coming on their show this year.
+In 2020, we received an email from someone who claimed to be an assistant producer at BBC Dragons’ Den about potentially coming on their show.

 The chap on the other end explained that actually about half the companies on the show come on through their team sending invitations.
 He’d seen our ads on Facebook, loved the brand and thought we would be a great fit.
 He invited us to come into the BBC headquarters for an audition in the coming weeks.